huggingface/hub-docs/docs/hub/security-sso-okta-oidc.md

-# How to configure OIDC Okta in the Hub
+# How to configure Okta with OIDC in the Hub

 For this guide, we will take Okta as SSO provider using the OpenID Connect protocol as our preferred identity protocol.